uviclibraries/html-css/act-5.md

 # Next Steps

-Now that you have some exposure to coding in HTML and CSS, it's time to apply that knowledge.
-Your goal is to build an about me page.
-The page doesn’t have to be about you, it can be about a fictional or historical or celebrity figure.
-Try to include the tools from the workshop like: images, links, color, and flex boxes.
-Before you start on your about me page it's recommended to plan beforehand with pen and paper.
-This way you can visualize your page before making it.
+Now that you have some exposure to coding in HTML and CSS, it's time to apply that knowledge!
+You can continue to work on your "About Me" (`about.html`) page or start something new from scratch.
+We recommend planning what you want your web page(s) to look like _before_ you start coding.
+Some web designers prefer to visualize their pages with pen and paper and others use [wireframing](https://en.wikipedia.org/wiki/Website_wireframe) tools to create website mockups.

-## Create Your Own Public Website
+## Create your own public website

-If you eventually want to have your website available on the internet, a great place to start is [GitHub Pages](https://uviclibraries.github.io/twine/github.html){:target="_blank"} because they can host your files for free (this is a DSC step-by-step tutorial).
+If you eventually want to have your website, GitHub Pages is great place to start is because GitHub can host your files for free.
+Check out the [GitHub Pages](https://pages.github.com/) site to learn more.

-Uvic also offers hosting services for free for [students](https://www.uvic.ca/systems/services/web/webhosting-students/index.php){:target="_blank"} and [faculty](https://www.uvic.ca/systems/support/web/webhosting-fac-staff/index.php){:target="_blank"} but you will lose access to your UVic space one year after you graduate.
-Uploading to your UVic web space is not as easy as using Github for your web hosting.
-Other non-UVic hosting services are available, but typically charge a monthly/annual fee.
+The University of Victoria also offers free hosting services for [students](https://www.uvic.ca/systems/services/web/webhosting-students/index.php) and [faculty](https://www.uvic.ca/systems/support/web/webhosting-fac-staff/index.php), but be advised that you will lose access to your UVic web space one year after you graduate.

-## Use a HTML/CSS Template
+## Use a HTML/CSS template

-Most website developers do not create their websites from scratch, but will use a template as a starting point and then modify and extend the tempalte to meet their needs.
-One of the more popular templates that can be used free of charge, and without any licensing restrictions is [Bootstrap](https://getbootstrap.com/){:target="_blank"}.
+Most website developers do not create their websites from scratch, but will use a template as a starting point and then modify and extend the template to meet their needs.
+One of the more popular templates that can be used free of charge, and without any licensing restrictions, is [Bootstrap](https://getbootstrap.com/).

-From the Bootstrap website: "Build fast, responsive sites with Bootstrap.
-Powerful, extensible, and feature-packed frontend toolkit.
-Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins."

-You can learn more about the Bootstrap website here: [Bootstrap Website & Documentation](https://getbootstrap.com/){:target="_blank"}
+The W3Schools website has a helpful tutorial for Bootstrap websites: [Make a Website with Bootstrap](https://www.w3schools.com/howto/howto_website_bootstrap.asp).

-## Add More features to Your Website
+## More website design resources

-Now that you have the basic building blocks for a website, you can start to design your own.
-It is recommended that before you start coding, you sketch out ideas on pen & paper.
-It can be helpful to think about what you can do using the tools you have, but you shouldn’t shy away from trying to design something out of your current scope.
-It may take some research and trial & error, but there are plenty of resources available with helpful tutorials on how to implement all kinds of designs.
+In no particular order, here's a list of popular web-design resources:

--   [W3 schools](https://www.w3schools.com/){:target="_blank"} is a great resource that has examples and simple explanations on both HTML and CSS.
+- [W3 schools](https://www.w3schools.com/) is a great resource that has well-written explanations and "sandboxes" for you to test practically any aspect of HTML and CSS, and more.
--   [Stackoverflow](https://stackoverflow.com/tags){:target="_blank"} is a forum where coders of all levels ask and answer questions.
-There are many questions that have already been answered and chances are your question has already been answered.
+- [Stackoverflow](https://stackoverflow.com/tags) is a forum where coders of all levels ask and answer questions.
+Chances are, your web-design questions have already been asked and answered here.

-## Debugging

-Running into errors is to be expected when coding.
-The important thing is to know how to start debugging and solving the issues.
-Before posting on a forum or searching the web for answers, try to review your code for common errors like the following:
--   A missing closing tag </p>
--   Missing quotations
--   Odd number of brackets “(” or missing brackets.
--   Remember to add a semicolon at the end of a rule in CSS.
--   Writing “30 px” instead of “30px” for measurements in CSS.

-## JavaScript

-If web development has gotten you excited and you’d like to continue, JavaScript (JS) could be the next language to learn.
-JS offers additional functionality to websites that will expand what your website can do.
+- [W3Schools JavaScript Tutorial](https://www.w3schools.com/js/default.asp) offers a number of tutorials on what is now the world's most popular programming language.
+- [Codecademy](https://www.codecademy.com/?utm_source=ccblog&utm_medium=ccblog&utm_content=blognavbar) is Codecademy is an online interactive platform that offers free coding classes in 12 different programming languages, including Python, Java, Go, JavaScript, Ruby, SQL, C++, C#, and Swift, as well as markup languages HTML and CSS.

 [NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }